 The second reason they are safer for hunting or self defense is because the trauma and relating shock will cause the target to drop almost immediately.
 This decreases the need for follow-up shots that could endanger others.
 For hunters, it decreases the chances of having to track a wounded animal.

-Hollow points are well loved by shooters all over the world for most applications.
+HP ammo is well loved by shooters all over the world for most applications.
 They are a superb home defense ammo choice, great for hunting if you get the right brands, and are an overall popular ammo for everything.